-Grosse Pointe Farms home prices are not only among the most expensive in Michigan, but Grosse Pointe Farms real estate also consistently ranks among the most expensive in America.
+Grosse Pointe Farms real estate is some of the most expensive in Michigan, although Grosse Pointe Farms house values don't compare to the most expensive real estate in the U.S.

-Grosse Pointe Farms is a decidedly white-collar city, with fully 94.47% of the workforce employed in white-collar jobs, well above the national average.
+Grosse Pointe Farms is a decidedly white-collar city, with fully 94.07% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Grosse Pointe Farms is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Grosse Pointe Farms who work in management occupations (21.41%), sales jobs (12.64%), and healthcare (12.22%).
+There are especially a lot of people living in Grosse Pointe Farms who work in management occupations (18.40%), art, media, and design (12.36%), and sales jobs (10.79%).

 In addition, Grosse Pointe Farms is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.